The Bankrate promise

 The monthly cost of leasing a car is often lower than buying it with an auto loan.
-Drivers saved an average of $103 per monthly payment on the top 10 most commonly leased vehicles, according to Experian’s State of the Automotive Finance Market report in the first quarter of 2020.
-However, there are a number of downsides to be aware of.
-Here’s how car leasing works and mistakes you should avoid.
+Drivers save an average of $129 per monthly payment, according to Experian’s State of the Automotive Finance Market report for the third quarter of 2023.
+However, there are downsides to be aware of.

-Leasing can lower your payments, but it can wind up being very costly if you don’t pay attention to the fine print.
-Avoid these five common mistakes if you decide to lease your next vehicle:
+Leasing can lower your payments, but it can be very costly if you don’t pay attention to the fine print.
+Avoid these five common mistakes if you decide to lease your next vehicle.

 1. Paying too much money upfront